Latest News |

 Appointment of new Mayor and Deputy Mayor

-At the Town Council Meeting held on Thursday 18 May 2023 Councillor Paul Jones was elected as the new Mayor and Councillor Eileen Hamilton was elected as the new Deputy Mayor for the year 2023-2024.
+At the Annual Town Council Meeting held on Thursday 9 May 2024 Councillor Paul Jones was elected as the new Mayor and Councillor Eileen Hamilton was elected as the new Deputy Mayor for the year 2024-2025.

-At the Town Council Meeting held on Thursday 18 May 2023 Councillor Paul Jones was elected as the new Mayor and Councillor Eileen Hamilton was elected as the new Deputy Mayor for the year 2023-2024.
+At the Annual Town Council Meeting held on Thursday 9 May 2024 Councillor Paul Jones was elected as the new Mayor and Councillor Eileen Hamilton was elected as the new Deputy Mayor for the year 2024-2025.

 Mayor Councillor Paul Jones